-Since the hydrogen attack is a time dependent process, a slow strain rate test can be employed to evaluate the strain rate sensitivity of the materials in hydrogen environment.
-In the slow strain rate test, the test is conducted at strain rates as low as 10^{-7} .
-The test can be done in hydrogen environments or specimen can be precharged with hydrogen and subsequently tested in air or hydrogen.
+Since the environmental attack is a time dependent process, a slow strain rate test can be employed to evaluate the strain rate sensitivity of the materials in environments such as Syngas or CO.
+In the slow strain rate test, the test is conducted at strain rates as low as 10-7.
+The test can be done in selected environments.
 A general procedure of SSR tests is described in ASTM G129-00 "Standard Practice for Slow Strain Rate Testing to Evaluate the Susceptibility of Metallic Materials to Environmentally Assisted Cracking".